sparkflows/sparkflows-docs/docs/databricks-user-guide/generate-pyspark-code.rst

    :alt: Pyspark code generate
    :width: 70%

-Once you select option of Generate Pyspark Code, a window will open with Pyspark sample code for the example workflow copy it and save it into '.py' file.
+Once you select option of Generate Pyspark Code, a window will open with Pyspark sample code for the example workflow, copy it and save it into '.py' file.

 .. figure:: ..//_assets/user-guide/generate-pyspark-code/4.PNG
    :alt: Pyspark code generate